-The Fund is an investment institution as referred to in Section 1:1 of the Dutch Financial Supervision Act (hereinafter: "Wft") and falls within the scope of the European Directive (2011/61/EU) for Alternative Investment Fund Managers.
+Bedrijfsleningenfonds ("the Fund") is an investment institution as referred to in Section 1:1 of the Dutch Financial Supervision Act (hereinafter: "Wft") and falls within the scope of the European Directive (2011/61/EU) for Alternative Investment Fund Managers.

-Robeco Institutional Asset Management B.V. ("RIAM") manages the fund.
-In this capacity RIAM handles asset management, administration, marketing and distribution of the fund.
-RIAM has been granted a license by the AFM, as defined in Section 2:65 Wft.
-In addition, RIAM is licensed as a manager of UCITS (2:69b Wft), which includes managing individual assets and giving advice on financial instruments.
+Robeco Institutional Asset Management B.V. ('RIAM') manages the Fund.
+In this capacity, RIAM handles the asset management, risk management, administration, marketing and distribution of the Fund.
+RIAM holds an AIFMD license as referred to in Section 2:65 Wft, as well as a license to manage UCITS as referred to in Section 2:69b Wft.
+RIAM is moreover authorized to manage individual assets and give advice with respect to financial instruments.
 RIAM is subject to supervision by the Dutch Authority for the Financial Markets (the 'AFM').

-The assets of the fund are held in custody by J.P.
+The assets of the Fund are held in custody by J.P.
 Morgan SE, Amsterdam Branch.
 J.P.
-Morgan SE, Amsterdam Branch is appointed as the depositary of the fund as referred to in Section 4:62n Wft.
-The depositary is responsible for supervising the fund insofar as required under and in accordance with the applicable legislation e.g. monitoring the fund's cashflows, monitoring investments, checking whether the net asset value of the fund is determined in the correct manner, checking that the equivalent value of transactions relating to the fund assets is transferred, checking that the income from the fund is used as prescribed in applicable law and regulations and the fund documentation, etc. The manager, the fund and J.P.
+Morgan SE, Amsterdam Branch is appointed as the depositary of the Fund as referred to in Section 4:62m Wft.
+The depositary is responsible for supervising the Fund insofar as required under and in accordance with the applicable legislation e.g. monitoring the Fund's cashflows, monitoring investments, checking whether the net asset value of the Fund is determined in the correct manner, checking that the equivalent value of transactions relating to the Fund assets is transferred, checking that the income from the Fund is used as prescribed in applicable law and regulations and the Fund documentation, etc. The manager, Stichting Custody Robeco Institutional and J.P.
 Morgan SE, Amsterdam Branch have concluded a depositary and custodian agreement.
 In this agreement the responsibilities of the depositary are described.
-Besides the abovementioned supervising tasks, the main responsibilities of the depositary are e.g. holding in custody the assets of the fund, establishing that the assets have been acquired by the fund and that this has been recorded in the accounts, establishing that the issuance, repurchase, repayment and withdrawal of the fund's shares takes place in accordance with the fund documentation and applicable law and regulations and carrying out the managers instructions.
+Besides the abovementioned supervising tasks, the main responsibilities of the depositary are e.g. holding in custody the assets of the Fund, establishing that the assets have been acquired by the Fund and that this has been recorded in the accounts, establishing that the issuance, repurchase, repayment and withdrawal of the Fund's participating units takes place in accordance with the Fund documentation and applicable law and regulations and carrying out the managers instructions.

-The fund is subject to statutory supervision by the AFM.
-The fund is entered in the register as stated in Section 1:107 Wft.
+The Fund is subject to statutory supervision by the AFM.
+The Fund is entered in the register as stated in Section 1:107 Wft.